 Director of Cellular ImmunotherapyMass General Cancer Center

-Using the immune system as a cancer treatment has the potential to offer long-term, durable remissions, and perhaps even cures for some patients.
+Using the immune system as a cancer treatment has the potential to induce long-term, durable remissions, and perhaps even cures for some patients.
 The T cells of the immune system are able to specifically kill the target cells they recognize.
-T cells are also able to persist in the body for many years, and form immune ‘memory,’ which is associated with long-term protection.
+T cells are also able to persist in the body for many years, and form immune ‘memory,’ which enables the possibility of long-term protection.
 The Maus laboratory is interested in using genetic engineering techniques to re-direct T cells to find and kill tumor cells while sparing healthy tissues.
-We aim to: develop new ways to design molecular receptors to target T cells to liquid and solid tumors; use T cells as delivery vehicles for other drugs - or use drugs to help T cells work against tumors; and understand how T cells can work as “living drugs” to treat patients with cancer.
+We aim to: develop new ways to design molecular receptors to target T cells to liquid and solid tumors; use T cells as delivery vehicles for other drugs, and use drugs to help T cells work against tumors; and understand how T cells can work as “living drugs” to treat patients with cancer.

 Marcela Maus, MD, PhD

 From left to right: Matthew Frigault, Maria Ormhoj, Irene Scarfo and Angela Boroughs